 Relationship describes the correspondence or connection between things, be they dancers to each other, dancers to objects or a dancer's body parts to each other.
-In grade three, students will reinforce their understanding of relationships by continuing to:
+In grade four, students will reinforce their understanding of relationships.
+They will:

-- with a partner and as part of a trio, explore and identify the relationships of above and below, leading and following, meeting and parting, meeting and staying together, connecting, and near and far - reflect on how relationships are used in their own dance and in the dance of others.
+- with a partner and as part of a trio, explore and identify the relationships of connecting, leading, following, meeting, parting, near and far - explore and identify the relationships of passing by and surrounding - explore relationships in small groups - reflect on how relationships are used in their own dance and in the dance of others.